4digitmwc/media-centre-articles/interviews/week5-2.md

 **Znow**: 50/50, I’m not feeling the best after that match

-**Retina**: still stings about that loss, a bit devastated with my performance and could've done better, but we put up a fight on every match to our best potential at that moment
+**Retina**: Still stings about that loss, a bit devastated with my performance and could've done better, but we put up a fight on every match to our best potential at that moment

-**Sky**: Im doing great, im a bit disappointed with the match but overall happy with our tournament performance
+**-Sky-**: I'm doing great, im a bit disappointed with the match but overall happy with our tournament performance

 **I'm sorry that you guys are eliminated from 4DMWC.
 The bright side is that you didn't get eliminated in the first semi-finals match as you won against Japan.
 But unfortunately, Hong Kong was there for you guys as you guys got swept by Hong Kong in the conditional match.
 What happened to the USA during the Semi-finals week?**

 **Seth**: They just got the better of us tbh.
 We went all out but it just wasn't enuf.
 I def made some questionable choices n i'm a lil sad about that, but they were just the better team today :shrugFreg:

-**-Sky-**: I think something in us died after we lost against singapore, something just felt off about the team.
-Everyone (except for znow) was demotivated and didnt want to grind out the mappool.
-I think miscalculating our opponent and a bit of bad luck also seemed to push us to lose against HK
+**-Sky-**: I think something in us died after we lost against Singapore, something just felt off about the team.
+Everyone (except for znow) was demotivated and didn't want to grind out the mappool.
+I think miscalculating our opponent and a bit of bad luck also seemed to push us to lose against HK.

-**Znow**: i was being too stubborn and thought i had the entire plan in my head, i watched hong kong vs united kingdom and i thought we had it all, i was so certain that my thought process would work but i should've listened to seth's concerns about it. i thought that we could easily gain our points in sv 2. as for the rest of it, i just threw really hard and under performed
+**Znow**: I was being too stubborn and thought I had the entire plan in my head, I watched Hong Kong vs United Kingdom and I thought we had it all, I was so certain that my thought process would work but I should've listened to Seth's concerns about it.
+I thought that we could easily gain our points in SV 2. as for the rest of it, I just threw really hard and under performed.

-**Scep**: i honestly was being really phased by the unreal talent that was presented this year and other teams respectfully, as someone who had entered this tournament years prior, the talent and team effort has evolved immensely since then and it did take a huge toll for some of us
+**Scep**: I honestly was being really phased by the unreal talent that was presented this year and other teams respectfully, as someone who had entered this tournament years prior, the talent and team effort has evolved immensely since then and it did take a huge toll for some of us.

-**Retina**: i was definitely starting to worry about my client a lot. considering what was happening with znow and i's client always messing with my gameplay making me have to hit 25 ms earlier, i couldn't really feel too prepared for the upcoming matches and kinda just tried to wing it as best as i could. unfortunately one person can only do so much for a team. my client has always bugged at least once per match we play, in thailand's match, i believe the speed pick, my client had the bug where i have to hit 25 ms early, but i managed to v1 ss it if i recall correctly
+**Retina**: I was definitely starting to worry about my client a lot.
+Considering what was happening with Znow and I's client always messing with my gameplay making me have to hit 25 ms earlier, I couldn't really feel too prepared for the upcoming matches and kinda just tried to wing it as best as I could.
+Unfortunately one person can only do so much for a team.
+My client has always bugged at least once per match we play.
+In Thailand's match, I believe the speed pick, my client had the bug where I have to hit 25 ms early, but I managed to V1 SS it if I recall correctly.

 **(For Znow) So I noticed you disconnected not once, but twice during your match vs Hong Kong.
 Was it the same technical issues you were dealing with?
 And had if you didn’t get disconnected, did you think the United States would’ve won on those maps based on what the rest got.**

-**Znow**: it seems like it was the same issue but in a different way somehow. the first time the map loaded weirdly with the background not loading as i do not play with background dim. my game crashed at the very last note but i managed to have it recorded. that map we were losing regardless of my score. the second time against hong kong my game crashed midway with the background loading so i thought we were fine. i'm not really sure if we would've gotten the point seeing how i performed on everything else
+**Znow**: It seems like it was the same issue but in a different way somehow.
+The first time the map loaded weirdly with the background not loading as I do not play with background dim.
+My game crashed at the very last note but I managed to have it recorded.
+That map we were losing regardless of my score.
+The second time against Hong Kong my game crashed midway with the background loading so I thought we were fine.
+I'm not really sure if we would've gotten the point seeing how I performed on everything else.

 **For the United States, did you feel like this team performed up into the team's expectations?
 Any takeaways from the Semi-Finals week?**

 **_Seth**: In terms of all of the tournament I feel like everyone on our team has really stepped up in their own way.
 When I was picking the team I didn't really know where we'd land at all.
 I'm just glad we finally got past QF's and I hope the perception of 4dm's team USA is a little better.
 Ideally I would like to return for one more year, and if not I'm confident USA will be left in very competent hands.
 As for Semi-Finals, my takeaway is physical is going to be a hot commodity for future 4dm's and tournaments in general.
 Seeing the progression of the pools is really scary, and is gonna be a big push for me to really start getting more physical as a player.

-**Znow**: i’m really proud of my teammates and i couldn’t have asked any other teammates. i’m sure there were times where we could’ve done better but we did good in my opinion. i didn’t have very good expectations for late game so seeing how we performed really surprised me. i guess the main takeaway from all of this is to always believe in your teammates and to have a strong connection because without friendships it isn’t a team, it’s just a bunch of people trying to do different things
+**Znow**: I’m really proud of my teammates and I couldn’t have asked any other teammates.
+I’m sure there were times where we could’ve done better but we did good in my opinion.
+I didn’t have very good expectations for late game so seeing how we performed really surprised me.
+I guess the main takeaway from all of this is to always believe in your teammates and to have a strong connection because without friendships it isn’t a team, it’s just a bunch of people trying to do different things.

 **Sky**: I have to agree with Znow here, im incredibly proud of everyone and how we did throughout the entire tournament, everyone really tried their best to get the highest scores they could despite the challanges.
-Scep even picked up SV just so we could have a extra sv player
+Scep even picked up SV just so we could have a extra sv player.

-**Retina**: i think znow really hit it with that response. in the end, our team mates were the absolute best and i couldn't have asked for any others. regardless of the outcome, we still did our very best until the very end :)
+**Retina**: I think Znow really hit it with that response.
+In the end, our team mates were the absolute best and i couldn't have asked for any others.
+Regardless of the outcome, we still did our very best until the very end. :)

 **The United States does have the most signups as 60 different players from the United States signed up this year.
 Is there any future possibilities based on interest & potential, that 4DMWC will see the United States back on top?**

-**Znow**: i definitely think it’s possible, if we have the same line up we have for next year i wouldn’t be surprised.
-Although i don’t see myself being able to participate but anything can happen.
-I’ve seen the huge improvement of sky, charlie, and even retina so if they decide to sign up next year i have no doubts they’ll make it and guide the USA team to the top
+**Znow**: I definitely think it’s possible, if we have the same line up we have for next year i wouldn’t be surprised.
+Although I don’t see myself being able to participate but anything can happen.
+I’ve seen the huge improvement of -Sky-, Charlie, and even Retina so if they decide to sign up next year I have no doubts they’ll make it and guide the USA team to the top.

-**Retina**: oh definitely, maybe we might get some new and oldcomers again next year on the team. i'm still debating whether or not i should join next year as i'm noticing the increase in difficulty these maps, especially since i've played throughout the past 3 years and saw it all change each year. i like to think of it like the 4 digit metas are changing, which kinda makes me worry about how the upcoming year of 4dmwc's difficulty spike will look
+**Retina**: Oh definitely, maybe we might get some new and oldcomers again next year on the team.
+I'm still debating whether or not I should join next year as I'm noticing the increase in difficulty these maps, especially since I've played throughout the past 3 years and saw it all change each year.
+I like to think of it like the 4 digit metas are changing, which kinda makes me worry about how the upcoming year of 4dmwc's difficulty spike will look.

-**Sky**: I can definitely see the USA become the top team once again, just throughout the course of the tournament, some of the players who didnt make it on the team behind the scenes are already stronger than myself and maybe even a few others who did make it on the team.
-Im sure with the fact that the USA usually gets a lot of signups, I wouldnt be surprised if next year some real insane players show up to dominate the scene
+**Sky**: I can definitely see the USA become the top team once again, just throughout the course of the tournament, some of the players who didn't make it on the team behind the scenes are already stronger than myself and maybe even a few others who did make it on the team.
+I'm sure with the fact that the USA usually gets a lot of signups, I wouldnt be surprised if next year some real insane players show up to dominate the scene.

-**_Seth**: Yeah although USA always has a lot of signups a bunch i'd say about 50% don't have tournament viable skillsets.
+**_Seth**: Yeah.
+Although USA always has a lot of signups a bunch i'd say about 50% don't have tournament viable skillsets.
 So the the outcome is about 30 of those players you can consider for the team, and less that actually tryout.
 That's why I want to identify players now that are on the tournament path and try and cultivate that skill for next year.
 I'd say that USA is for sure on the upswing though esp next year....
 I have my eye on a few players for sure... :eyes:

-**thank you guys for the time and I hope you guys enjoyed 4DMWC!
+**Thank you guys for the time and I hope you guys enjoyed 4DMWC!
 Best of luck to all of you in the future.**

-**Znow**: thank you, it was great to be a part of this and to be a part of the USA team, i wish you well
+**Znow**: Thank you, it was great to be a part of this and to be a part of the USA team, I wish you well.